-- Named Senior Board Lead who is responsible for college safeguarding arrangements, together with a named Designated Lead for Safeguarding, and a cross College safeguarding team with a named officer for Safeguarding on each College site. - Appointed and train a Designated Safeguarding Lead with responsibilities to lead on all matters pertaining to safeguarding and child protection, and who ensures that appropriate and robust systems are in place that coordinate reporting, monitoring, referrals, and support procedures.
-Name, role, and contact details are available to all staff, students, and parents/carers.
+- Named Senior Board Lead who is responsible for college safeguarding arrangements, together with named Designated Leads for Safeguarding, and a cross-College safeguarding team with a named Deputy Designated Safeguarding Leads & Safeguarding Officer's on each College site. - Appointed and train the Designated Safeguarding Lead & the Deputy Designated Safeguarding Leads with responsibilities to lead on all matters pertaining to safeguarding and child protection, and who ensures that appropriate and robust systems are in place that coordinate reporting, monitoring, referrals, and support procedures.

 - Provide a Safeguarding team with trained individuals, that can respond accordingly to concerns raised by staff or students. - All staff will be trained to Recognise, Respond, Record, Report and Refer regarding Safeguarding procedures with training updates provided on an annual basis.
-Induction training that includes safeguarding procedures and Part One of Keeping Children Safe in Education September 2023.
-In addition to this, staff induction will include, as a minimum, the student behaviour policy, staff code of conduct and the role and identities of the Safeguarding team and will be mandatory for all new staff working in the College. - All of the Safeguarding team will undertake mental health first aid training, which will support the roles with early identification of concerns and allow us to sign post appropriate internal and external support services specifically around mental health and wellbeing. - Accurate and secure records of concerns about individuals, even when there is no need for immediate referral to outside agencies. - Ensure when reporting a concern/criminal act that involves a learner and requires reporting to Police, that a referral to adult/children social care is also submitted related to those concerns. - a systematic means of monitoring children, young people and adults known, or thought to be, at risk of harm, and contribute to assessments/support plans with other agencies. - Sources of help and support accessible for anyone who may experience abuse - Develop effective working relationships with other agencies, and work with South and North Safeguarding Children and Adults Board. - Staff trained in safe practices to protect children, young people, and adults in the learning environment, and to protect themselves from false allegations of abuse, including specific training to raise awareness of sexual violence and sexual harassment in college, by peers. - Safe recruitment practices by implementing enhanced checks on all new and existing staff in accordance with the DBS, taking of references, and training interviewers in accordance with Department of Education guidance to effectively establish suitability for role at the time of employment. - Provide effective induction, tutorial, enrichment, or other curriculum, learning or pastoral support for learners.
-The curriculum (both formal and informal) will be used to help children, young people and adults to develop their self-esteem, assertiveness, problem-solving skills, raise awareness of risk, including sexual violence and sexual harassment from peers, and local threats to promote their resilience, confidence, self-awareness and help with behaviour challenges, such as anger, mental health and sexual violence & harassment.
+Induction training that includes safeguarding procedures and Part One of Keeping Children Safe in Education September 2024.
+In addition to this, staff induction will include, as a minimum, the student behaviour policy, staff code of conduct and the role and identities of the Safeguarding team and will be mandatory for all new staff working in the College. - All of the Safeguarding & Wellbeing team will undertake mental health first aid training, which will support the roles with early identification of concerns and allow us to sign post appropriate internal and external support services specifically around mental health and wellbeing. - Accurate and secure records of concerns about individuals, even when there is no need for immediate referral to outside agencies. - Ensure when reporting a concern/criminal act that involves a learner and requires reporting to Police, that a referral to adult/children social care is also submitted related to those concerns. - a systematic means of monitoring children, young people and adults known, or thought to be, at risk of harm, and contribute to assessments/support plans with other agencies. - Sources of help and support accessible for anyone who may experience abuse - Develop effective working relationships with other agencies, and work with South and North Local Authorities and appropriate multi-agencies - Staff trained in safe practices to protect children, young people, and adults in the learning environment, and to protect themselves from false allegations of abuse, including specific training to raise awareness of sexual violence and sexual harassment in college, by peers. - Safe recruitment practices by implementing enhanced checks on all new and existing staff in accordance with the DBS, taking of references, and training interviewers in accordance with Department of Education guidance to effectively establish suitability for role at the time of employment. - Provide effective induction, tutorial, enrichment, or other curriculum, learning or pastoral support for learners.
+The curriculum (both formal and informal) will be used to help children, young people and adults to develop their selfesteem, assertiveness, problem-solving skills, raise awareness of risk, including sexual violence and sexual harassment from peers, and local threats to promote their resilience, confidence, self-awareness and help with behaviour challenges, such as anger, mental health and sexual violence & harassment.